NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 Notation
 --------

-The description of the format in :numref:`nwb-type-specifications` is divided into subsection based on *neurodata_type*.
+The description of the format is divided into subsection based on *neurodata_type*.
 Each *neurodata_type* section includes:

 * A basic description of the type
 * An optional figure describing the organization of data within the type